non-npc/Stellaris-Map-Editor/README.md

 ## 1. Create a New Project

 Launch the editor and create a new galaxy project.
+The **project name** is used as the mod name when exported.

 ## 2. Generate or Import a Galaxy Shape

 You can either:
 - Generate a procedural galaxy
-- Import a custom PNG mask shape
+- Import a custom PNG mask shape (1024x1024)

 ## 3. Edit the Galaxy